ethereum/ethereum-org-website/src/content/governance/index.md

 ### The DAO fork {#dao-fork}

+Forks are when major technical upgrades or changes need to be made to the network and change the "rules" of the protocol.
+[Ethereum clients](/developers/docs/nodes-and-clients/) must update their software to implement the new fork rules.

 The DAO fork was in response to the [2016 DAO attack](https://www.coindesk.com/understanding-dao-hack-journalists) where an insecure [DAO](/glossary/#dao) contract was drained of over 3.6 million ETH in a hack.
 The fork moved the funds from the faulty contract to a new contract allowing anyone who lost funds in the hack to recover them.

 This course of action was voted on by the Ethereum community.
 Any ETH holder was able to vote via a transaction on [a voting platform](http://v1.carbonvote.com/).
 The decision to fork reached over 85% of the votes.